Raja2591/Programming-and-Training-a-Perceptron/README.md

 # Programming and Training a Perceptron

-I have been taking this online course https://www.udemy.com/machine-learning-with-unity/ taught by Dr Penny de Byl.
+I have been taking this online course https://www.udemy.com/machine-learning-with-unity/ taught by Dr. Penny de Byl.
 The course is really good if you want to learn about Machine Learning and Game development using Unity Game Engine.

 # What is included in the repository?